National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/ml.md

 6. In the empty code repository, open the pulldown menu by the "Clone" button and copy the git remote URL to your clipboard as above in steps (2) and (3)

 7. In the cloned repository on your local machine, run these commands:
-See [Pulling Changes, Pushing to GitHub, Branches and Code Repositories](#sec-publishing-tech-code-github) for details on how to do this.
+See [Pulling Changes, Pushing to GitHub, Branches and Code Repositories](#sec-publishing-tech-code-github) for details on how to do this. <br>

     ``` bash
     git remote add mynewrepo [paste remote URL of new repository]
     git push mynewrepo master